26 December 2014

 02 September 2014

-With several flashbacks, we see what Leo and Paige’s life has been like - how they first met, what happened when they got married - and these intersperse with her physical recovery from the accident with her parents getting more and more involved.
+With several flashbacks, we see what Leo and Paige’s life has been like.
+We learn how they first met, and what happened when they got married.
+These scenes intersperse with her physical recovery from the accident, with her parents getting more and more involved.

 It’s an intriguing premise, one which I would have thought was a bit unrealistic, but for the fact that this story is quite closely based on a real incident.
 The brain, as the doctors mention, is unpredictable - so apparently this kind of thing might potentially happen.
-It could have been rather maudlin but this was well made, paced exactly right in our opinion, with excellent acting from the main characters and a little humour to lighten the underlying plot.
-Paige’s parents were perhaps caricatured to some extent, but that didn’t matter; most of the other people involved had minor roles and I didn't even try to keep track of them.
+It could have been rather maudlin.
+But this film this was well made, paced exactly right in our opinion, with excellent acting from the main characters and a little humour to lighten the underlying plot.
+Paige’s parents are perhaps caricatured to some extent, but that didn’t matter.
+Most of the other people involved have minor roles and I didn't even try to keep track of them.

-Leo is determined to help Paige regain her memory; the film looks at the question of whether, under different circumstances, people would fall in love all over again if they had the opportunity.
+Leo is determined to help Paige regain her memory.
+The film looks at the question of whether, under different circumstances, people would fall in love all over again if they had the opportunity.
 The vows they wrote and made at their wedding are mentioned more than once, and Leo's unselfish unconditional love for his wife is extremely moving.
-We found the film quite emotionally draining, perhaps because we knew that it was a true story (but did not know how it would end).
+We found the film quite emotionally draining, perhaps because we knew that it was a true story (although we did not know how it would end).

 Definitely recommended, to men as well as women.